 Acknowledging the court’s need to impose a sentence that could deter others from committing similar crimes, Levin said six months’ imprisonment wasn’t an insignificant amount of time given his client’s age and wouldn’t be out of line with other insider trading sentences.

 He specifically cited the two-year term imposed Oct.
-24 upon Rajat Gupta, the former Goldman Sachs Group Inc. (GS) director who leaked stock tips to Galleon Group LLC co-founder Raj Rajaratnam.
+24 upon Rajat Gupta, the former Goldman Sachs Group Inc. (GS:US) director who leaked stock tips to Galleon Group LLC co-founder Raj Rajaratnam.

 Unlike his client, Levin said, Gupta maintained his innocence and forced the government to prove his guilt at a trial.